Viraat Ramayan Mandir: Planning

 The temple is inspired from Angkor Wat of Cambodia and Ramanathaswamy Temple of Rameshvaram and Meenakshi Sundareshvara Temple of Madurai in Tamilnadu.
 The temple will comprise 18 shrines for various Hindu deities; Rama and Sita being the principal deities.
 The plan is spearheaded by Acharya Kishore Kunal.

 Patna based, Mahavira Mandiram Trust first proposed the project, as Virata Angkor Wat Rama Sita Mandiram in Hajipur modeled on Angkor Wat, the twin city of Patna.
 The temple trust acquired 161 acre of land in East Champaran district and therefore the earlier site of Hajipur had been abandoned.

 In August 2012, following the concerns raised by the Cambodian Government, the Indian Government requested the Mahavira Mandiram Trust to not build exact replica of Angkor Wat as it will collapse due to the structural weakness.
 Consequently, the trust changed the name from the Virata Angkor Wat Rama Sita Temple to the Virata Ramayana Mandiram.
 On November 13, 2013, Bihar chief minister Nitish Kumar unveiled a model of the temple.

+Shivling

+The Viraat Ramayan Mandir complex also includes a large Shiva temple where a massive monolithic Shivling has been installed.
+The Shivling, carved from a single block of black granite, is considered one of the largest in the world.
+It measures approximately 33 feet in height and weighs around 210 tonnes.
+It was crafted in Mahabalipuram, Tamil Nadu, and transported to Bihar using special heavy-load transport systems.

+The Shivling was installed on 17 January 2026, following traditional Vedic rituals and ceremonies conducted by priests and saints.

+The inclusion of a Shiva shrine within a temple complex dedicated to Rama and Sita reflects the harmony between Shaivite and Vaishnav traditions in Hinduism.

 Location

-It is located 120 km northeast of Patna - the capital of Bihar, 102 km northeast of Vaishali, 13 km west of Chakia, 31 km south of Motihari, and 86 km south of Raxaul.
+It is located 120 km northeast of Patna - the capital of Bihar, 102 km northeast of Vaishali, 12 km west of Chakia, 31 km south of Motihari, and 86 km south of Raxaul.
 Its exact location is at Janaki Nagar south of Motihari in East Champaran district in North Bihar.
 It will be spread over an area of 125 acre at Bahuara-Kathwalia villages on Chakia-Kesariya road in East Champaran district.
 It will be 2800 ft in length, 1400 ft in width and 405 ft in height.